Pleckgate High School’s Class of 2018 celebrated their success at their Awards Evening – and were inspired by special guest Dr Claire Burke.

 “Pleckgate gave me firm foundations to take my next step, it helped me demonstrate my academic strength and build my confidence,” he said.

 Head Girl Amirah Usman said: “Pleckgate teachers and staff made the Class of 2018 believe anything is possible, it’s not just about results and grades but it was about our own journeys.
 We made lifelong friendships, unforgettable memories and spent quality time together in our five years.”

 Shabir Shinwary won the Commitment and Perseverance Award.
-He arrived in Blackburn as a Year Nine student unable to speak English but through hard work and dedication he managed to achieve a Grade 4 in English Language, alongside other strong results.
+He arrived in Blackburn as a Year Nine pupil unable to speak English but through hard work and dedication he managed to achieve a Grade 4 in English Language, alongside other strong results.

 Sanaa Surgeon was presented with The Chair of Governors Award for her contribution to school life at Pleckgate.
-She was on school councils, she was a positive ambassador for Pleckgate and a role model for students.
+She was on school councils, she was a positive ambassador for Pleckgate and a role model for pupils.

 Finally the Education Partnership Award for a Positive Contribution to the Community was presented to Huzeffah Ashraf who represented the schools at public event, civic ceremonies and went beyond his remit as Deputy Head Boy.

-Headteacher Mr Cocker said: “We are so proud of our Class of 2018, they enjoyed a terrific set of results and the progress of these students was above average for the fourth year running at Pleckgate.
+Headteacher Mr Cocker said: “We are so proud of our Class of 2018, they enjoyed a terrific set of results and the progress of these pupils was above average for the fourth year running at Pleckgate.